 This part contains general provisions and parameters that apply to all zones or to specific zones as may be provided for.
 It includes matters such as encroachments that may occur within building lines and requirements for site development plans.
-It refers to hazardous substances, owners' associations, screening, retaining structures, outdoor storage, antennae systems and other municipal by-laws.
+It refers to hazardous substances, owners' associations, screening, retaining structures, outdoor storage, antennae systems and other municipal By-laws.
 This part also contains requirements for parking, loading, access and infrastructure.
 There are also provisions relating to the subdivision of land.

-21. Encroachment of building lines
+Encroachment of building lines

-- (1) Notwithstanding the building line requirements set out in Chapter 6, the following structures or portions of structures may be erected within the prescribed building lines, provided they do not extend beyond the boundaries of a land unit: - (a) boundary walls, fences and gates; - (b) open and uncovered stoeps that are less than 500 millimetres in height from the natural level of the ground; - (c) entrance steps, landings and entrance porches, excluding porte cochères; - (d) a covered entrance or gatehouse that has a roofed area not exceeding 5 m and a roof height not exceeding 3 metres from the floor to the highest point; - (e) eaves and awnings projecting no more than 1 metre from the wall of a building; - (f) cornices, chimney breasts, flower boxes, water pipes, drain pipes and minor decorative features not projecting more than 500 millimetres from the wall of a building; - (g) screen-walls not exceeding 2,1 metres in height above the natural ground level abutting such wall; - (h) swimming pools not closer than 1 metre from any boundary; - a basement, provided that no part of such a basement projects above natural ground level; and - (j) a refuse room required by the Municipality in terms of this by-law.

-- (2) For the purposes of determining street boundaries a street centreline setback and site access requirements the boundary of a pedestrian way or service lane that cannot or will never be used by motor vehicles may be regarded as a common boundary. - (3) No application for departure of a side building line is required if the abutting neighbour gives written consent for the encroachment of the relevant building line.
+- 21. (1) Notwithstanding the building line requirements set out in Chapter 6, the following structures or portions of structures may be erected within the prescribed building lines, provided they do not extend beyond the boundaries of a land unit: - (a) boundary walls, screen walls, fences and gates; not exceeding 2,1 metres in height above the natural ground level, excluding where any such wall will result in infilling higher than 0,5 metres above natural ground level; - (b) open and uncovered stoeps that are less than 500 millimetres in height from the natural level of the ground; - (c) entrance steps, landings and entrance porches, excluding porte-cochères; - (d) a covered entrance or gatehouse that has a roofed area not exceeding 5 m2 and a roof height not exceeding 3 metres from the floor to the highest point; - (e) eaves and awnings projecting no more than 1 metre from the wall of a building; - cornices, chimney breasts, flower boxes, water pipes, drain pipes and minor decorative features not projecting more than 500 millimetres from the wall of a building; - (g) swimming pools not closer than 1 metre from any boundary: - (h) a basement, provided that no part of such a basement projects above natural ground level; - (i) a refuse room required by the Municipality in terms of this By-law; and - (j) water storage tanks not exceeding the height of the boundary wall. - (2) For the purposes of determining street boundaries a street centreline setback and site access requirements the boundary of a pedestrian way or service lane that cannot or will never be used by motor vehicles may be regarded as a common boundary.

-22. Street centreline setback
+Street centreline setback

-The portion of a land unit falling within a street centreline setback area is excluded for the purpose of determining coverage and maximum floor space, unless the owner transfers the portion concerned to the Municipality free of charge.
-In such case, the portion must be included for the purpose of determining coverage or maximum floor space on a land unit.
+- 22. (1) The portion of a land unit falling within a street centreline setback area is excluded for the purpose of determining coverage and maximum floor space, unless the owner transfers the portion concerned to the Municipality free of charge. - (2) In such case, the portion must be included for the purpose of determining coverage or maximum floor space on a land unit.

-23. Site development plans
+Site development plans